Overview of PNAIS Accreditation

-Accreditation of an institution by NWAIS indicates that it meets or exceeds the NWAIS Standards and Indicators.
+Accreditation of an institution by PNAIS indicates that it meets or exceeds the PNAIS Major Standards and Good Practices.
 The school is periodically assessed through a process that requires full disclosure and a peer group review process seeking to confirm the congruence between the school's stated mission and its actual program and services.
 An accredited school is one which has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.

 What Does the Accreditation Process Entail?